webdriverio-community/wdio-html-reporter/README.md

 }
 ```

-Or, you can simply do it by:
+Or, you can simply do it with:

 ```
 npm install wdio-html-format-reporter --save-dev